 - 100 percent of medical bills

-- Ongoing disability benefits – though there could be coverage limits or gaps
+- On-going disability benefits, though there could be coverage limits or gaps

 - Two-thirds of your average weekly wages; maximum payment amounts are limited – or “capped” – by the state.